Wabel/zoho-crm-client-wrapper/README.md

 -------------------------------------
 The project also comes with a Symfony Command.

-The command's constructor takes in parameter the `ZohoClient`
+The command's constructor takes `ZohoClient` as a parameter.

 Usage: